SUPRIYA-2008/practice/Docker-practice/practice.md

-Docker : Docker is containerizer platform.
+##Docker
+Docker is an open platform for developing, shipping, and running applications.

 ![preview](./Images/docker1.png)